Talking Loud and Clear

-"Talking Loud and Clear" is a song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 4 June 1984 as the second single from their fifth studio album Junk Culture (1984).
+"Talking Loud and Clear" is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 4 June 1984 as the second single from their fifth studio album Junk Culture (1984).
 The single was a European hit, reaching the Top 10 in Ireland, Belgium and the Netherlands, and No. 11 in the UK.
 It also charted at No. 18 in Germany.
 The song was edited for its 7" single release.

 A 12" extended version was also issued.
 The remix is effectively divided into two parts starting with a solely instrumental section followed by a section featuring vocals and instrumentation, the whole piece lasting over eight minutes.
 The extended version featured on the deluxe remastered release of Junk Culture in 2015 features the second part only.
 The full extended recording is featured on So80s presents Orchestral Manoeuvres in the Dark released in 2011.

 The 7" version of "Talking Loud and Clear" is featured on all OMD singles and greatest hits compilations.

 Simon Milne filmed the official music video.

 Critical reception

 Brian Chin of Billboard referred to "Talking Loud and Clear" as a "very attractive pop song".
 As a guest singles reviewer in Smash Hits, Duran Duran bassist John Taylor described the track as "very charming" and a "good record".
+"Talking Loud and Clear" was popular among WLIR listeners, who voted it "Screamer of the Week".

 In a retrospective appraisal, Dave Thompson of AllMusic observed a "lovely" single with "deftly penned" lyrics.
+Classic Pop critic John Earls noted a "beautiful" and "remarkable" song whose "Roxy Music levels of poise and melody should be as celebrated as [OMD's] "Enola Gay" and "Joan of Arc".
+Radio X included "Talking Loud and Clear" in "The 25 Best Indie Songs of 1984".